27 Interesting Facts about Thailand

 16. In Thailand, the feet are considered the lowest part of the body so it is considered bad etiquette to point them (especially the soles) towards somebody.

-17. The world’s smallest mammal can only be found in Thailand.
+17. The world’s smallest mammal can only be found in Thailand and Myanmar.
 The bumblebee bat or Kitti’s hog-nosed bat (Craseonycteris thonglongyai) has a body no bigger than a large bumble-bee: 29-33mm (1.14-1.29in) in length; a wingspan of approximately 130-145mm (5.1-5.7 in); and a weight of 1.7-2g (0.05-0.07oz).

 18. Thailand is home to the world’s largest solid gold sculpture.
-The Golden Buddha, officially called Phra Phuttha Maha Suwan Patimakon, in Bangkok is 3m (9.8ft) tall and is made of 5.5 metric tonnes of solid gold.
+The Golden Buddha, officially called Phra Phuttha Maha Suwan Patimakon, in Bangkok, is 3m (9.8ft) tall and is made of 5.5 metric tonnes of solid gold.

 The Golden Buddha in Bangkok